SSWD HIGH TECH CENTER (HTC)

-The primary purpose of the High Tech Center (HTC) is to determine the assistive computer technology that would best meet the needs of the individual student and then offer instruction in the use of that technology.
-For an accessible PowerPoint overview of the center, see High Tech Center PowerPoint.
+The primary purpose of the HTC is to determine the assistive computer technology that would best meet the needs of the individual student with print disabilities to further academic success.
+Individualized instruction in the use of that technology is provided along with ongoing support.
+For an overview of the HTC, see High Tech Center PowerPoint.

 Please note that for students who need basic computer training (e.g. Microsoft Word) or training on standard Sacramento State software (e.g. My Sac State, SacCT, Student Center), small group training is now available for all Sacramento State students through the Student Technology Center.